 Books I’ve Read

-- The Phantom Tollbooth – I just read it in 2018 after my adult children were talking about it during Thanksgiving.
+- The Phantom Tollbooth – I read it in 2018 after my adult children were talking about it during a holiday meal.

 - The Great Siege: Malta 1565 – One of my favorite books.